 With money needed for test prep, admissions counseling, and more, NSHSS partners offer a variety of resources that help students transition from high school to college and college to career at a discount.
-Partners like Move38, Outward Bound Costa Rica, SMARTTRACK College Funding, and many more offer special discounts to NSHSS members on resources, services, and even travel abroad opportunities designed to help students explore or expand their academic and professional interests and experience.
+Partners like Method Learning.
+Outward Bound Costa Rica, SMARTTRACK College Funding, and many more offer special discounts to NSHSS members on resources, services, and even travel abroad opportunities designed to help students explore or expand their academic and professional interests and experience.

 See the full list of NSHSS partners here.

 The list of college prep resources and opportunities offered by NSHSS and its partners is expanding on a weekly basis.
 NSHSS continues to partner with renowned higher education organizations whose missions align with NSHSS’ desire to help students succeed.
 Resources range from college admissions counseling, ACT/SAT prep, interning/volunteer abroad, athletic recruiting prep, and so much more.